 Monks cloth

-Is sometimes mistaken for Aida, and Aida is often mis sold as monks cloth.
+Is sometimes mistaken for Aida, and Aida is often mis-sold as monks cloth.
 Aida generally has too few holes per inch meaning that your stitches will not stay in as they are too far apart.
-It is a firmer fabric which is normally used for cross stitch.
+It is a firmer fabric which is normally used for cross-stitch.
 Monks cloth is originally intended for use with a punch needle or rug hook and makes an excellent foundation fabric.
 It’s loose even weave allows the punch needle to move through the fabric smoothly.
 When put under tension it grips the loops in place evenly.
 It is the perfect fabric for beginners as you are able to pull your work out and re-punch (also known as frogging).
-As it was intended for punch needle and rug hooking with the traditional use of the techniques predominantly used for making rugs, it is hardwearing enough to withstand a lot of pressure from the punch needle and can be walked on.
+As it was intended for punch needle and rug hooking (traditional techniques predominantly used for making rugs), it is hardwearing enough to withstand a lot of pressure from the punch needle and can be walked on.

 Monks cloth qualities: